-Bullying is the repeated use by one or more students of a written, verbal, or electronic expression, or a physical act or gesture, or any combination thereof, directed at a target student that:
+“Bullying” as defined in M.G.L. c.
+71, § 370 is the repeated use by one or more students or staff of a written, verbal, or electronic expression, or a physical act or gesture, or any combination thereof, directed at a target that:

-- infringes on the rights of the target student at school or
+• infringes on the rights of the target at school; or

-- materially and substantially disrupts the education process or the orderly operation of the school
+• materially and substantially disrupts the education process or the orderly operation of a school.

-Cyberbullying means bullying through the use of technology or any electronic communication, which shall include, but shall not be limited to, any transfer of signs, signals, writing, images, sounds, data or intelligence of any nature transmitted in whole or in part by a: wire, radio, electromagnetic means, photo electronic or photo-optical system including, but not limited to, electronic mail, instant messages, or facsimile communications.
+“Cyber-bullying” as defined in M.G.L. c.
+71, § 370 means bullying through the use of technology or any electronic communication, which shall include, but shall not be limited to, any transfer of signs, signals, writing, images, sounds, data or intelligence of any nature transmitted in whole or in part by a:

-Cyberbullying also shall include the creation of a web page or blog in which the creator assumes the identity of another person or knowingly impersonates another person as author of posted comments or messages, if the creation or impersonation creates any of the conditions enumerated in the definition of bullying.
+Cyber-bullying shall also include the creation of a web page or blog in which the creator assumes the identity of another person or knowingly impersonates another person as author of posted content or messages, if the creation or impersonation creates any of the conditions enumerated in the definition of bullying.

-Bullying and cyberbullying may occur in and out of school, during and after school hours, at home and in locations outside of the home.
-When bullying and cyberbullying are alleged, the full cooperation of parents and families is expected.
+Bullying and cyber-bullying may occur in and out of school, during and after school hours, at home and in locations outside of the home.
+When bullying and cyber-bullying are alleged, the full cooperation and assistance of parents/guardians and families are expected.

 Bullying is prohibited: